tail-call/kbb/README.md

  - [x] Chop trees
  - [x] Cursor
  - [x] Build houses with cursor
+ - [ ] Workshop where foundations of buildings are made
+ - [ ] A group of units must carry foundation to its place
+ - [ ] Then unit carries wood to the site and builds the thing
  - [ ] HP system
  - [ ] Wolves
  - [ ] Destroy rocks